Python open() Function

 Example:

-In the below example, open() function is used to open the file called python_test.txt in "rt" mode which means read text mode.
-The "rt" mode is also the default mode hence it does not require to specify.
+In the example below, open() function is used to open the file in "rt" mode which is read text mode.
+The "rt" mode is also the default mode and hence not required to specify.

 The output of the above code will be: